Sendecki-Krzysztof/Sendecki-Krzysztof/README.md

 - 👋 Hi, I’m @Sendecki-Krzysztof
 - 👀 I’m interested in application development, game development and other things.
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning assembly and data structures
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on basically anything
-- 📫 How to reach me ...
+- 📫 How to reach me...

 <!---
 Sendecki-Krzysztof/Sendecki-Krzysztof is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.